EmreUSL/ExpenseTracker/README.md

  * I developed the application with Swift language and MVC architecture.
  * I used Storyboard and UIKit for design.
  * I used CoreData and UserDefaults to save user data.
+ * The design part was inspired by another app

  ## Main Menu